Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 Paraquat is manufactured by Syngenta, a Swiss agrochemical company.
 There is evidence indicating that Syngenta was aware of the causal link between paraquat and Parkinson’s for years but deliberately concealed it.
 Now farm workers exposed to Paraquat and subsequently diagnosed with Parkinson’s are filing product liability lawsuits against Syngenta and its U.S. distributors.

-Hundreds of paraquat Parkinson’s lawsuits have been filed and a new paraquat MDL (Paraquat Prod.
+Thousands of Paraquat Parkinson’s lawsuits have been filed and a new paraquat MDL (Paraquat Prod.
 Liab.
 Lit., MDL 3004) has been created in the Southern District of Illinois for consolidated handling of the paraquat claims.
 The Paraquat lawsuit is still in its early stages and is expected to grow rapidly as hundreds and thousands of additional cases get filed.

 - New calls to ban Paraquat in the UK over Parkinson’s disease risk